gbgabiola/progress/courses/udemy/the-web-developer-bootcamp/02-css/README.md

 ## Backgrounds

-- follows the same format as colors
+- follows the same format as `color`
 - `background` property can also set a background image, e.g.: `background: url(http://www.website.com/image.png);`
   - prevent the background from Repeating an image: `background-repeat: no-repeat;`
   - allow the background image to Stretch out across the entire body: `background-size: cover;`